Reiner Haseloff

-Reiner Haseloff (born 19 February 1954) is a German politician who serves as the Minister President of Saxony-Anhalt.
+Reiner Erich Haseloff (born 19 February 1954) is a German politician who serves as the Minister President of Saxony-Anhalt.
 On 9 October 2020, he was elected President of the Bundesrat.
 His one-year term started on 1 November 2020.

 Political career

 Reiner Haseloff joined the then bloc party CDU of the GDR in 1976.
 He has been a member of the state executive of the CDU Saxony-Anhalt since 1990 and was deputy district administrator of the Wittenberg district from 1990 to 1992.

 From 2004 to 2012, Haseloff was deputy state chairman of the CDU.
 Since December 2008 he has been a member of the CDU federal executive committee.

 From 2002 to 2006, Haseloff served as State Secretary at the State Ministry for Economic Affairs and Labour under minister Horst Rehberger in the first cabinet of Minister President Wolfgang Böhmer.
 In 2006, he succeeded Rehberger and became a member of Böhmer's second cabinet.

 In the negotiations to form a coalition government of the Christian Democrats (CDU together with the Bavarian CSU) and the Free Democratic Party (FDP) following the 2009 federal elections, Haseloff was part of the CDU/CSU delegation in the working group on labour and social affairs, led by Ronald Pofalla and Dirk Niebel.